Last Updated on by

 |Cost per Month:||About $300-$400 (see here for latest Medifast Offers)||About $250-$550 (40% off coupon here)|

 The Verdict – Which to Choose?

 Both the Medifast and Nutrisystem Diets are very similar.
 Both are leading portion-controlled, low-calorie meal delivery services.
-Each plan offers pre-packaged pantry-ready and frozen meals and snacks to help you lose weight.
+Each plan offers pre-packaged pantry-ready and frozen meals and snacks to help losing weight.
 Both plans provide you with three meals and two snacks a day.